espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Carrier Modulation
 ^^^^^^^^^^^^^^^^^^

-The MCPWM operator has a carrier submodule that can be used if galvanic isolation from the motor driver is required (e.g. isolated digital power application) by passing the PWM output signals through transformers.
+The MCPWM operator has a carrier submodule that can be used if galvanic isolation from the motor driver is required (e.g., isolated digital power application) by passing the PWM output signals through transformers.
 Any of the PWM output signals may be at 100% duty and not changing whenever a motor is required to run steadily at the full load.
 Coupling with non-alternating signals with a transformer is problematic, so the signals are modulated by the carrier submodule to create an AC waveform, to make the coupling possible.

 To configure the carrier submodule, you can call :cpp:func:`mcpwm_operator_apply_carrier`, and provide configuration structure :cpp:type:`mcpwm_carrier_config_t`:

 - :cpp:member:`mcpwm_carrier_config_t::clk_src` sets the clock source of the carrier.
 - :cpp:member:`mcpwm_carrier_config_t::frequency_hz` indicates carrier frequency in Hz.
 - :cpp:member:`mcpwm_carrier_config_t::duty_cycle` indicates the duty cycle of the carrier.
-Note that, the supported choices of the duty cycle are discrete, the driver will search for the nearest one based on your configuration.
+Note that, the supported choices of the duty cycle are discrete, the driver searches for the nearest one based on your configuration.
 - :cpp:member:`mcpwm_carrier_config_t::first_pulse_duration_us` indicates the duration of the first pulse in microseconds.
 The resolution of the first pulse duration is determined by the carrier frequency you set in the :cpp:member:`mcpwm_carrier_config_t::frequency_hz`.
-The first pulse duration can't be zero, and it has to be at least one period of the carrier.
+The first pulse duration can not be zero, and it has to be at least one period of the carrier.
 A longer pulse width can help conduct the inductance quicker.
 - :cpp:member:`mcpwm_carrier_config_t::invert_before_modulate` and :cpp:member:`mcpwm_carrier_config_t::invert_after_modulate` set whether to invert the carrier output before and after modulation.

 Specifically, the carrier submodule can be disabled by calling :cpp:func:`mcpwm_operator_apply_carrier` with a ``NULL`` configuration.